 8:30 Poetic Pilates — an optional generative writing exercise led by award-winning poet Alicia Mountain.

 10:00 In Silhouette — acclaimed nonfiction writers Jeremy Smith and Dean Kuipers discuss the art of the profile, freelancing one’s way to freedom, and the nuts and bolts of queries.
 Jeremy closes with a reading from his extraordinary new book Breaking and Entering.

-11:00 The Waiting is the Hardest Part — raved-about debut novelists Tommy Orange and John Larison discuss the risks, rewards, heights and depths of going all-in on one’s first fiction.
+11:00 The Waiting is the Hardest Part — raved-about debut novelists Nickolas Butler and John Larison discuss the risks, rewards, heights and depths of going all-in on one’s fiction.
 Q and A to follow.

 1:15 The Literary Village It Takes — Agent (and former editor) Sarah Bowlin, FSG Editor Emily Bell, and Milkweed Publisher Daniel Slager sit down to talk with agent Julie Stevenson about the many pairs of hands required to nurture a literary project to completion.